 Diversity Liaisons and Dean’s Faculty Diversity Advisory Group

-Dean’s Faculty Diversity Advisory Group:In January 2016, Dean Kevin Guskiewicz created the Dean’s Faculty Diversity Advisory Group.
-Its members, representing divisions across the College, advise the dean in all matters of diversity and inclusiveness and will help him develop a five-year plan for key initiatives.
-Its members are:
+Dean’s Faculty Diversity Advisory Group:In January 2016, then-Dean Kevin Guskiewicz created the Dean’s Faculty Diversity Advisory Group.
+Its members, now serving under Dean Terry Rhodes, represent divisions across the College and advise the dean in all matters of diversity and inclusiveness.
+The advisory group is currently composed of:

-- Kia Caldwell, director of faculty diversity initiatives
+- Sabrina Burmeister, director of faculty diversity initiatives

 - Frank Baumgartner, professor of political science

-- Claude Clegg, professor of African, African American and diaspora studies
+- Claude Clegg, professor of African, African-American and diaspora studies and history

 - Benjamin Frey, assistant professor of American studies